-- Indicate the range of measures to be taken to minimise the described impacts on surrounding land uses. - Describe strategy and progress in relation to making of Native Title agreements, where applicable, including NTRBs, consultant selection, traditional owner involvement and related statutory processes. - Include the specification of all possible impacts on, or sterilization of, identified mineral or energy resources, and extractive industry deposits, the amount of sterilization (if any) of the deposits resulting from the construction and/or operation.
+- Indicate the range of measures to be taken to minimise the described impacts on surrounding land uses. - Describe strategy and progress in relation to making of Native Title agreements, where applicable, including NTRBs, consultant selection, traditional owner involvement and related statutory processes. - Include the specification of all possible impacts on, or sterilization of, identified mineral or energy resources, pipeline licence corridors and extractive industry deposits, the amount of sterilization (if any) of the deposits resulting from the construction and/or operation of the rail line and associated infrastructure.

-4.2 Topography/Geomorphology/Geology
+Topography/Geomorphology